Subcubic graphs without eigenvalues in $(-1, 1)$: Further remarks

-Mohar showed in \cite{M16} that for connected subcubic bipartite graphs, except for the Heawood graph, the median eigenvalues always lie in the closed interval $[-1,1]$.
-This naturally leads to the question of determining the \emph{extremal} graphs for which the median eigenvalues avoid the open interval $(-1,1)$.

-Since the spectrum of a bipartite graph is symmetric about $0$, a bipartite graph has $\lambda_\ell, \lambda_h \notin (-1,1)$ if and only if it has no eigenvalues in $(-1,1)$ at all.
-Consequently, combining the bipartite graphs appearing in the classification of Guo and Royle \cite{GR26} with our classification in \cref{thm:main} yields a complete description of all connected subcubic bipartite graphs whose median eigenvalues avoid $(-1,1)$.
+Mohar showed in \cite{M16} that, with the exception of the Heawood graph, every connected subcubic bipartite graph has median eigenvalues in the closed interval $[-1,1]$.
+Since the spectrum of a bipartite graph is symmetric about $0$, a bipartite graph has no median eigenvalues in $(-1,1)$ if and only if it has no eigenvalues in $(-1,1)$.
+Consequently, combining the bipartite graphs appearing in the classification of Guo and Royle in \cite{GR26} with our classification in \cref{thm:main} yields a complete description of all connected subcubic bipartite graphs whose median eigenvalues avoid $(-1,1)$.

-More recently, Acharya, Jeter, and Jiang \cite{AJJ26} extended Mohar's result to all connected subcubic graphs, showing that every connected subcubic graph, except for the Heawood graph, has median eigenvalues in $[-1,1]$.
-This suggests the following natural problem.
+More recently, Acharya, Jeter, and Jiang extended Mohar's result in \cite{AJJ26} to all connected subcubic graphs, showing that, with the exception of the Heawood graph, every connected subcubic graph has median eigenvalues in $[-1,1]$.